Data security startup DataCloak closes $13 million Series A

 The Chinese startup using AI to keep sensitive data confidential

-Details: DataCloak’s latest round of funding was led by Jeneration Capital, Co-Stone Asset Management, and Green Pine Capital Partners.
+Details: DataCloak’s latest round of funding was led by Jeneration Capital and Co-Stone Asset Management Partners.
 Previous investor Matrix Partners China also took part.

 DataCloak will primarily use the proceeds for continued research and development as well as market expansion, the company said in a statement.